History of Ireland (1801–1923): Acts of Union, politics from 1801-1922

-Catholic Emancipation
+Catholic emancipation

 "Daniel O'Connell: The Champion of Liberty" poster published in Pennsylvania, 1847.

-Part of the Union's attraction for many Irish Catholics and Dissenters was the promised abolition of the remaining Penal Laws then in force (which discriminated against them), and the granting of Catholic Emancipation.
-However, King George III blocked emancipation, believing that to grant it would break his coronation oath to defend the Anglican church.
+Part of the Union's attraction for many Irish Catholics and Dissenters was the promised abolition of the remaining Penal Laws then in force (which discriminated against them), and the granting of Catholic emancipation.
+However, George III blocked emancipation, believing that to grant it would break his coronation oath to defend the Anglican church.
 A campaign under the Irish Catholic lawyer and politician Daniel O'Connell and the Catholic Association led to renewed agitation for the abolition of the Test Act.
-Arthur Wellesley, the Anglo-Irish soldier and statesman and First Duke of Wellington, was at the peak of his enormous prestige as the victor of the Napoleonic Wars.
+Arthur Wellesley, 1st Duke of Wellington, an Anglo-Irish soldier and statesman, was at the peak of his prestige as the victor of the Napoleonic Wars.
 As Prime Minister he used his considerable political power and influence to steer the enabling legislation through the UK Parliament.
-He then persuaded King George IV to sign the Act into law under threat of resignation.
+He persuaded George IV to sign the Act into law under threat of resignation.
 The Roman Catholic Relief Act 1829, allowed British and Irish Catholics to sit in the Parliament.
 Daniel O'Connell became the first Catholic MP to be seated since 1689.
 As head of the Repeal Association, O'Connell mounted an unsuccessful campaign for the repeal of the Act of Union and the restoration of Irish self-government.

 O'Connell's tactics were largely peaceful, using mass rallies to show the popular support for his campaign.
 While O'Connell failed to gain repeal of the Union, his efforts led to reforms in matters such as local government and the Poor Laws.

 Despite O'Connell's peaceful methods, there was also a good deal of sporadic violence and rural unrest in the country in the first half of the 19th century.
 In Ulster, there were repeated outbreaks of sectarian violence, such as the riot at Dolly's Brae, between Catholics and the nascent Orange Order.
 Elsewhere, tensions between the rapidly growing rural population on one side and their landlords and the state on the other gave rise to much agrarian violence and social unrest.
 Secret peasant societies such as the Whiteboys and the Ribbonmen used sabotage and violence to intimidate landlords into better treatment of their tenants.
 The most sustained outbreak of violence was the Tithe War of the 1830s, over the obligation of the mostly Catholic peasantry to pay tithes to the Protestant Church of Ireland.
 The Royal Irish Constabulary (RIC) was set up to police rural areas in response to this violence.

-Socioeconomic situation 1800-1840
+Socioeconomic situation 1800–1840

 There were economic booms during the Napoleonic Wars (1803–15).
 Most people in pre-famine Ireland had little or no access to land.
 Landless laborers or cottiers comprised the single most common profession in the 1841 census, when 40% of Irish houses "were one room mud cabins with natural earth floors, no windows and no chimneys".